Rush Limbaugh, having more fun than a human being should be allowed to have here on the Excellence in Broadcasting Network.

 One of the problems in Iraq, right, is the insurgency, the terrorists.

-And as you know, we on this program, uh led by me, the host, we love to think outside the box here, particularly when it comes to solutions.
+And as you know, we on this program, led by me, the host, we love to think outside the box here, particularly when it comes to solutions.

 We're not just people here to complain and whine and moan.

-We actually offer solutions to uh innumerable problems.
+We actually offer solutions to innumerable problems.

-Uh the Christian peacemaker teams and any other peace group, human shields, whatever, whatever they're going to call themselves, find a way to get them over there.
+The Christian peacemaker teams and any other peace group, human shields, whatever, whatever they're going to call themselves.

-The only problem with my theory is that it might not take any insurgents to guard them because they may not need to be guarded, because after all, these are pacifists.
+The only problem with my theory is that it might not take any insurgents to guard them because they may not need to be guarded because after all, these are pacifists.

 They think the insurgents are their friends.

-Uh but if my theory holds true, we could tie up a good percentage of the insurgency just guarding these people.
+But if my theory holds true, we could tie up a good percentage of the insurgency just guarding these people.

-And for any of you that have any doubts, we had Amy called in the last hour, enraged and upset what these people are saying, and I said, Amy, let them speak.
+And for any of you that had any doubts, we had Amy call in the last hour, enraged and upset what these people are saying.

 Let more and more people find out who they are and what they think.

-And I said to her, and you heard me because you were listening.
+And I said to her, and you heard me because you were listening, you are riveted to this program each day.

-It's EIB, Airborne Phenomenon spread by casual contact, the only healthful addiction known to exist in America, by the way.
+It's EIB, airborne phenomenon spread by casual contact, the only healthful addiction known to exist in America, by the way.

 At the top of the first page, urgent action.

-And it says the Christian peacemaker teams has no call for urgent action at this time.
+And it says the Christian Peacemaker Teams has no call for urgent action at this time.

 Please check back regularly.